grensen/convolutional_neural_network/README.md

 My old approach to running through neural networks was always perceptron wise.
 My thinking was also kind of gradual.
 Which was not necessarily advantageous.
 But all the small steps probably overwhelmed me at first, looking back.

-This is probably the biggest trick that made this work possible in the first place.
+This is probably the biggest trick that made this work possible in first place.
 The forward process was still an idea for me at the time.
 In the meantime it has changed and I divide the process into 2 basic steps.
-First, the perzeoptron way was exchanged for the layer way.
+First, the perceptron wise way was changed into the layer wise computation.
 In addition, all positions (input map, kernel, outputmap) are needed.
+An army of arrays is used for this.

 Then it is always the same, the algorithm starts with the input layer, 784 neurons in our case and then calculates with the respective kernel the desired output map number.
 After that all outmap neurons are activated.
 If another layer follows during the forward pass, these output maps become input maps and then calculate the next output map with additional kernels.

 Actually, now the really hard work begins, the backpropagation.
-Forward is often considered hard, but backward still squares the whole thing with pleasure.
+Forward is often considered hard, but backwards is still harder.
 But not for us, we are almost done with the backpropagation.
+Let me explain.

 ## Backpropagation

-The backpropagation counts to the hardest part, but not with the used implementation technique.
 To make a huge trick we have to step back.
 NN ~== CNN means we can take a lot of steps from the neural network to realize the idea of a CNN.
 You should take a look at this idea here for [feed forward](https://github.com/grensen/neural_network_2022#ff) and [feed backward](https://github.com/grensen/neural_network_2022#bp), it is similiar to what I use here.

-Here is the code for the forward pass:
+Here is the code for the forward pass, we cut out the forward stuff:
 ~~~cs
 for (int i = 0; i < cnn.Length - 1; i++)
 {